 Over the last two decades, advances in the field of cancer genetics have given patients and their healthcare providers the opportunity to determine increased predisposition to certain cancers.
 New genetic discoveries are influencing our understanding of cancer development, diagnosis and treatment.

-As part of our mission to provide comprehensive and quality cancer care, the Lipson Institute for Cancer and Blood Disorders provides individualized cancer risk assessment and genetic testing services to individuals and families who are at increased risk for cancer.
+As part of our mission to provide comprehensive and quality cancer care, the Lipson Cancer Institute provides individualized cancer risk assessment and genetic testing services to individuals and families who are at increased risk for cancer.
 Identifying these at-risk individuals and groups enables Lipson team members to perform personalized medical management interventions that foster early cancer detection and even prevention, and improved quality of life for patients and their families.

 The goal of the program is to prevent cancer or, should cancer occur, to detect it as early as possible by identifying individuals at increased risk by: